alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 - ice cube life is boring, it wants to explore the world and reach the colorful and fantastic ice cream freezer compartment
 - ice cube religion says there's something at the end of the freezer

-The levels will be laid out on a map representing the different freezer compartments, with every section having a different theme (e.g. frozen vegetables, ice creams, pizza,...) and new mechanics introduced.
-Each section will have a series of short levels.
+The levels will be organized by sections, or worlds, with each world introducing new mechanics.

+Possible future developments:
+- cutscene giving the player some background on the story
+- have the worlds have different freezer-related themes, e.g. frozen vegetables, ice cream, frozen pizza,...

 ## Game Mechanics ##